 For the longest time I have been wanting to update my display board for my white scars and I finally got around to it.
-This was a multi-day project to take my old display board which was a basic dirt and grass to a magnetized mars style board.
+This was a multi-day project to take my old display board which was a basic dirt and grass to a magnetized mars style display board.

 Now we gotta smooth this sucker out and make it look a tad more natural.
 I used some spackling compound from a local hardware store to accomplish this.
 A putty knife can come in handy in this case.

 So, I started with a redish brown pigment and thinned it with water to a think wash.
 I put down several coats of this to get a good base.
-I then started with a dry brush and used progressively more redish orange pigments all over the board.
+I then started with a dry brush, and used progressively more redish orange pigments all over the board.